Friday, October 10, 2014

 Waiting for the event to start

 A good crowd of islanders were on hand for the celebration.
 A large white tent was quickly erected in the new parking lot.
-It sheltered two massive video screens and convention-style raised platform for the honored guests plus dozens of white slip-covered chairs for the general public.
+It sheltered two massive video screens and a convention-style raised platform for the honoured guests, plus dozens of white slip-covered chairs for the general public.
 It was a classy event.

 Appreciative crowd listening to Agapito Magaña